MazArslan/overprovisioning/Overprovisioning.md

 #### Pick Up Workflow

 This workflow is designed to up the cluster when workloads starts to come in.
 The workloads might come in a slower, but prefer to have a spare node ready rather than waiting for a new node.
+For example let's say you run a batch job which processes foreign payments in parallel, every hour, different currency, every hour.
+And the duration of that batch job is more than an hour.
+So initially, each of those low priority pods are evicted and replaced by a first batch.
+In hour time, another batch gets spawned - but you already have a spare node created in the meantime, so it can get scheduled successfully, without waiting for a new node to spawn.

 ![Workflow Diagram](./images/pickup.jpg)